Ascending chains of free subgroups in closed hyperbolic and graph 3-manifold groups: Introduction

 \section{Introduction}

 When does a set of free subgroups of a group satisfy the ascending chain condition?
-If a group $G$ contains a free subgroup, then it contains a subgroup isomorphic to the free group $F(a, b)$.
-The subgroups $\gen{a} < \gen{a,bab^{-1}} < \gen{a, bab^{-1}, b^2ab^{-2}} < \cdots$ are a proper ascending chain of unbounded rank.
+If a group $G$ contains a a subgroup isomorphic to the free group $F(a, b)$ then the subgroups $\gen{a} < \gen{a,bab^{-1}} < \gen{a, bab^{-1}, b^2ab^{-2}} < \cdots$ are a proper ascending chain of unbounded rank.
 Imposing a bound on the rank of each subgroup under consideration removes this obvious chain and it is a classical result due independently to Takahasi~\cite{takahasi}*{Theorem 1} and Higman~\cite{higman}*{Lemma} that any ascending chain of subgroups of constant rank in a fixed free group must stabilize.

 Kapovich and Myasnikov~\cite{kapovich-myasnikov}*{Theorem 14.1} give a proof of this ascending chain condition using finite graphs following Stallings.
-To sketch the argument, suppose $G$ is a fixed finte-rank free group and $H_1 \le H_2 \le H_3 \cdots \le G$ is an ascending chain of subgroups of constant rank $r$.
+To sketch the argument, suppose $G$ is a fixed finite-rank free group and $H_1 \le H_2 \le H_3 \le \cdots \le G$ is an ascending chain of subgroups of constant rank $r$.
 Fix a finite graph $\Gamma$ such that $G = \pi_1(\Gamma)$.
 Its universal cover $\tilde{\Gamma}$ is a tree.
 Each $H_i$ acts on $\tilde{\Gamma}$ and has a minimal non-empty invariant subtree $\tilde{\Gamma}_i$ with quotient a finite graph $\Gamma_i$.
 The nesting of subgroups induces graph maps $\Gamma_i \to \Gamma_{i+1}$.
 One may assume without loss of generality (\cref{no-free-factors}) that for all $i$ the subgroup $H_i$ is not contained in a proper free factor of $H_{i+1}$.
 This implies that each map $\Gamma_i \to \Gamma_{i+1}$ is surjective.
 However, each $\Gamma_i$ must have at least $r$ edges.
 Therefore the inclusion $H_i \le H_{i+1}$ can only be proper a finite number of times and the chain stabilizes.

-Inspired by this argument we establish an ascending chain condition for free groups of constant rank in closed 3-manifold groups.
+Inspired by this argument we establish an ascending chain condition for free groups of constant rank in closed hyperbolic 3-manifold groups.